Table Of Contents_

 Preparing delicious, coffee shop-style cold brew coffee is not easy and it can’t be done with a regular pot; you need one of the best cold brew coffee makers and beyond.
-We spent over fifteen hours researching many cold brew makers, to assemble a comprehensive list of the best.
-To give you an idea of the features we prioritized, first we considered an air-tight seal or one suitable for preserving freshness.
-Next, we looked for reusable filters, dishwasher-safe designs and multi-purpose makers, which can be used to brew other beverages like tea.
+We spent over fifteen hours researching many cold brew makers, to assemble a comprehensive list of the best cold-brew coffee makers available.
+To give you an idea of the features we prioritized, first we considered whether the cold-brew coffee maker had an air-tight seal or one suitable for preserving freshness.
+Next, we looked for reusable filters, dishwasher-safe designs and multi-purpose cold-brew coffee makers, which can be used to brew other beverages like tea.
 All of the cold brew makers on this list include at least one of those features.
+If you like these features, you will find them and more in the best coffee maker.

 The Bean Envy 32oz Cold Brew Coffee Maker is made of borosilicate glass with silicone rings and seals.
 It also comes with a tight-fitting silicone cap that you can use to seal the carafe and keep your cold brew fresh.
 Cold brews take anywhere from 12 to 24 hours to prepare after you’ve added the coarse ground coffee and filtered water.
 The silicone rings are BPA-free so you don’t have to worry about any toxic contaminants during the brewing process.
 Plus, the entire maker disassembles for easy cleaning — most of the added parts are silicone except the filter.